 This Dr. Seuss book is often gifted to recent high school and college graduates before they head off into the world, but that doesn’t mean you should save this book until then.
-You can read it to your kids now.
+You can read Oh, the Places You’ll Go to your kids now.
 This book will teach them about how they can reach for their wildest dreams and that life is the ultimate balancing act.
 Buy this book on Amazon here.

 The star-bellied Sneetches look down upon plain-bellied Sneetches.
 Conflict grows between the two groups until an entrepreneur comes into town with a machine that paints stars on the plain-bellied Sneetches.
 The Sneeches and Other Stories imparts a lesson about how you shouldn’t classify someone or make assumptions about someone because of their appearance.

 Thidwick has a big heart and some pretty big antler.
 He lets creatures take residence up in his antlers.
 He wants to help absolutely everyone, but his new residences start to take advantage of his kindness.
 When Thidwick is in danger and is too weighed down to move, he learns to stand up for himself.
 It’s great to help people, but sometimes even adults have trouble saying “no.” Thidwick the Big-Hearted Moose provides plenty of good teaching moment for kids—and maybe even you.